idircarlos/gamepad-test/README.md

 >python3 gamepadtest.py -h

 The program supports USB and Wireless connections.
-**Note:** The program can scan any kind of gamepad like Dualshock 4, but the buttons names are from Xbox
+**Note:** The program can scan any kind of gamepad like Dualshock 4, but the buttons names are from Xbox.